chainHero/heroes-service/README.md

 cp -r $GOPATH/src/github.com/hyperledger/fabric-sdk-go/test/fixtures ./
 ```

 We can clean up a little bit to make it more simple.
-We remove the default chaincode, we will make our later.
+We remove the default chaincode, as we will make our own chaincode later.
 We also remove some files used by the test script of the SDK:

 ```
 rm -rf fixtures/{config,src,.env,latest-env.sh}